okorach/sonar-tools/README.md

 # Requirements and Installation
 - `sonar-tools` requires python 3.6 or higher
-- Install is based on [pip](/https://pypi.org/project/pip/).
-To install run: `python3 -m pip install sonar-tools`
+- Installation is based on [pip](/https://pypi.org/project/pip/).
+- Online installation run: `python3 -m pip install sonar-tools`
 - Offline installation: If you have no access to the internet on the install machine, you can:
-  - Download the `.whl` file attached to the release.
-Something like **sonar_tools-0.6.3-py3-none-any.whl**
+  - Download the `.whl` file from https://pypi.org/project/sonar-tools or attached to the release at https://github.com/okorach/sonarqube-tools/releases.
+The file should be something like. **sonar_tools-\<VERSION\>-py3-none-any.whl**
+  - Copy the downloaded file on the install machine
-  - Run `python3 -m pip install sonar_tools-0.6.3-py3-none-any.whl`
+  - On the install machine, run `python3 -m pip install sonar_tools-<VERSION>-py3-none-any.whl`
-  - The install may fail because of missing dependency packages.
-In that case you'll have to install them beforehand
+  - Note: The package is dependent upon `pytz`, `argparse`, `datetime`, `requests` and `jprops`.
+If they are not already installed, you would need to install those packages before installing `sonar-tools`

+# Common command line parameters

 All tools accept the following common parameters:
 - `-h` : Displays a help and exits